 As you get into the middle part of your resume, be sure to have a section that lists your major strengths.
 For phlebotomy, this can include things like:

 Whatever you feel confident in when it comes to your skills, don’t be afraid to list here.
 The more confident you are in what you can do, the better.
-Use your strengths from your training program to really push forward what you enjoy doing and what you’re best at.
+Use your strengths from your training program to push forward what you enjoy doing and can do well.

 While listing any previous work experience can be beneficial to let employers know that you’re trustworthy and will likely have references, be sure to list any previous medical work experience you have first, including internships.
 Internships are a great way to get your foot in the door when it comes to phlebotomy.

-After you’ve listed where you have worked, be sure to list off the duties you performed while there, in case some of them are similar to what your prospective employer may be looking for.
+After you’ve listed where you have worked, be sure to list off the duties you performed while there, in case some of them are similar to what your prospective employer requires.

-A resume for a phlebotomist should be clear, concise, easy to read, and showcase all of your best skills.
-You want to be able to stand out from the rest of the applicants going for the same job, and in order to do that, it’s important to be genuine.
+A resume for a phlebotomist should be clear, concise, easy to read and showcase all of your best skills.
+You want to be able to stand out from the rest of the applicants going for the same job and to do that, it’s important to be genuine.
 But, you can’t be afraid to ‘brag’ a bit about your accomplishments, as well – in a subtle way, of course.